Dvogonen/cyclop_plus/README.md

 ###Attach an OLED display(optional)
 - Solder an OLED 128x64 screen with I2C interface to the I2C pins (Ground, VCC, SCL, SDA).
 ![128x64 OLED with I2C interface](/images/oled.jpg)
 These little display modules where popularized by Adafruit.
-They are very common today and clones from various producers are sold on ebay for around 5$.
+They are very common today and clones from various producers are sold on eBay for around 5$.
 Do not buy one of the two-colored ones.
 You want a black and white display without any missing lines (the two-colored displays have slight space between the two color fields).
 Please note that you want a display with 4 pins.
 These use the I2C interface.
 You can not use the 6 pin variants.